marques-bruno/archiso_profile/README.md

 releng-based archiso profile to easily deploy my ansible arch config

 To log in, use:

 username: archlive

 passwd: archpass

-when logged in, running the shell script in the user home will run clone my ansible-arch-setup and execute the playbook.
+Once you've installed arch on your system, copy the run_playbook.sh script in /home/liveuser/ into your freshly installed system. don't forget to pacstrap git and ansible to streamline your installation.